Closings and other items of note for the Trail traveler:

 The farther up the Delta, the Alabama, and the Tombigbee Rivers you travel (there are no dams on the Alabama below Claiborne and no dams on the Tombigbee below Coffeeville), the less the water is affected by the tides from the Gulf, but the effect is there.
 No matter where you are below these dams, you need to be aware that whatever obstacles are exposed to snag your boat at normal water, the effect will be worse at low tide.
 When water is running high because of rain, high tide can kick in an element of danger that would otherwise not be present.

 Is there a magic tide depth number to look for when planning to get on the water?
-According to Officer Jeremy Doss, the State Lands Division employee who’s out nearly every day with a boat and a chainsaw to see that the Bartram Canoe Trail area is kept clear and safe, the answer is no. He advises to watch local TV weather before you go out because the coastal stations show the tide as part of the weather.
+According to Officer Jeremy Doss, the State Lands Division employee who’s out nearly every day with a boat and a chainsaw to see that the Bartram Canoe Trail area is kept clean and safe, the answer is no. He advises to watch local TV weather before you go out because the coastal stations show the tide as part of the weather.
 If those numbers don’t mean much to you because if your inexperience with tides, Officer Doss strongly suggests stopping in at local stores, bait shops and marinas.
 You’ll find the best-informed opinions there.